ergoplatform/ErgoPy/README.md

 ErgoPy
 ======

 This is a collection of libraries that implements basic Ergo algorithms in Python and helps to integrate third-party applications written on Python with Ergo blockchain.
-It also helps to interact with Ergo blockchain.
+It also helps to interact with Ergo blockchain from Python scripts and software.

 ## Requirements